jlahne/pangborn-tutorial-2025/_main.md

 ## Fine-tuning biplots with different types of variables

-`p2_ca_cider_cata` has a lot of different aesthetics, some of .
+`p2_ca_cider_cata` has a lot of different aesthetics, some of which only apply to certain rows of the data frame and some of which require specific values in the column they're mapped to.
 Using the existing column names and variable-codes in our original data to make a first draft of a plot, it would've looked more like this:

 ``` r